LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 * `smart_compilation`
     for avoiding recompilation of unchanged source files

-Be sure to read the `adapters/NOTES.txt` file for Prolog specific compatibility notes; some back-end Prolog compilers don't support all the possible compilation flags values.
+Check the `adapters/NOTES.txt` file for Prolog specific compatibility notes.
+Some back-end Prolog compilers don't support all the possible compilation flags values.
 In addition, some back-end Prolog compilers provide limited support for settings files in some operating-systems.